 2. Building a multi channel selling infrastructure

-You may start too early and struggle to handle the increased workload, or maybe you don’t have the multi channel selling software in place to support your endeavor.
+You may start too early and struggle to handle the increased workload, or maybe you don’t have the wholesale software in place to support your endeavor.

 3. Managing Inventory

 Managing inventory at one location is tough enough, but when you have inventory going out to different locations and being stored at different warehouses, it can quickly become hectic monitoring inventory movements, especially if using inefficient spreadsheets.

 Top Tips for Manufacturers Using a Multi Channel Selling Strategy